mscheltienne/meg-tests/doc/data-analysis-pc.rst

 MATLAB
 ------

-The data analysis PCs do not have a MATLAB license.
+The data analysis PC does not have a MATLAB license.
 However, applications using the MATLAB Runtime can be added upon request.

 References